goddoe/RLYX/README.md

 # Simple-R1

-A **hackable, simple, and efficient** DeepSeek R1-Zero Reproduction framework with high speed weight synchronization between multinode environment.
+A **hackable, simple, and efficient** DeepSeek R1-Zero Reproduction with high speed weight synchronization in a multinode environment.

 ## Features

-- **High-Speed Weight Synchronization between Training Process and Inference Workers**
-  Unlike traditional RLHF frameworks (e.g., Open-R1), which combine training and inference within a single process—leading to high memory overhead—**Simple-R1 decouples inference from training**.
+- **High-Speed Weight Synchronization between Training Process and Inference Workers** Unlike traditional RLHF frameworks (e.g., Open-R1), which combine training and inference within a single process—leading to high memory overhead—**Simple-R1 decouples inference from training**.
   We achieve **extremely fast weight updates** for vLLM-based inference workers via **direct NCCL communication** among distributed nodes.
-- Simple-R1 leverages Ray serve for **high-speed inference**.
+- **High-Performance Inference with Ray Serve**
-  Ray serve is a high-performance, scalable, and providides load-balancing for inference workers.
+  Ray Serve is a high-performance, scalable serving framework that provides load balancing for inference workers.
-  Simple-R1 uses Ray serve to **efficiently serve vLLM-based models**.
+  We use Ray Serve to efficiently sample generated text from vLLM.
 - **Hackable**: No Hugging Face Trainer.
 You can fully customize your training loop.
 - **Simple**: Minimal abstraction, minimal files, minimal dependencies.